klaraesr/watch-list/README.md

 # Watch list

+The pages you can go to directly are:

+/ (the login page, will not work due to database not integrated yet)

+/landing (the first page after login)

+Then you can click around to the different paths and explore the application! :)

 ### Description:
 Watch List is an application for finding and saving movies, either to a watched list or to a want-to-watch list.
 The users can search for different movies and when they click on a movie they find information about it.
 For example, the IMDB-rating of the movie will be displayed, together with a description of the movie.
 The user can add, move and remove movies from their lists.
 The users can also get recommendations on movies based on their lists.